o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 # Setting up a Settings Registry

-The simplest way to create a settings registry is to create an instance of the AZ::SettingsRegistryImpl class.
+The simplest way to create a settings registry is to create an instance of the `AZ::SettingsRegistryImpl` class.
-That by defaults creates an empty settings registry that can be used locally by a particular library or class.
+That by creates an empty settings registry that can be used locally by a library or gem.

 Now the method to creating a global settings involves creation of an AZ::ComponentApplication(or a class derived from it).
 Creating an instance of the AZ::ComponentApplication creates a AZ::SettingsRegistryImpl instance that gets registry with an AZ::Interface that is accessible via the name of "AZ::SettingsRegistry".

 Next it scans the global user ~/.o3de/Registry folder and populates it's contents into the Settings Registry.
-The global user registry folder is also merged a second again after all the settings registry paths are merged(Engine, Gems, Project,) to make sure the user settings overrides all other settings except for command line settings.
+The global user registry folder is also merged a second time after all the settings registry paths are merged(Engine, Gems, Project,) to make sure the user settings overrides all other settings except for command line settings.
 Next any --regset/-regremove options specified on the command line are read and merged into the Settings Registry The ComponentApplication then request that the settings registry populates runtime file paths based on the bootstrap settings.
 The runtime file paths are all located under the json path of "/O3DE/Runtime/FilePaths" There are a couple of Utility functions to help with retrieving important paths and the project name

-*   AZ::Utils::GetEnginePath() - Retrieves the absolute path to the engine root
+*   AZ::Utils::GetEnginePath() - Queries the absolute path to the engine root
-*   AZ::Utils::GetProjectPath() - Retrieves the absolute path to the project root
+*   AZ::Utils::GetProjectPath() - Queries the absolute path to the project root
-*   AZ::Utils::GetProjectName() - Retreives the name of the project as specified in the `<ProjectRoot>/project.json` file
+*   AZ::Utils::GetProjectName() - Queires the name of the project as specified in the `<ProjectRoot>/project.json` file
-*   AZ::Utils::GetExecutableDirectory() - Retrieves the absolute path to the directory containing the executable
+*   AZ::Utils::GetExecutableDirectory() - Queries the absolute path to the directory containing the executable
-*   AZ::Utils::GetO3deManifestDirectory() - Retrieves the absolute path .o3de directory inside the user home: `~/.o3de`
+*   AZ::Utils::GetO3deManifestDirectory() - Queries the absolute path .o3de directory inside the user home: `~/.o3de`

 <a id="SettingsRegistryCreation"></a>